 - Tour guides may walk into among the tourists freely to share excitement together.

-- Personal trainers or fitness instructors would move in an unencumbered and hands-free way.
+- Personal trainers or fitness instructors are able to use the lapel wireless microphone system for video recording and move in an unencumbered and hands-free way when filming.

 - Journalists and content creators might enjoy absolute freedom on each location.

 Still have some questions?
-See Why and how to choose wireless microphone systems and seriously consider it.
+See Why and how to choose wireless recording microphone? and seriously consider it.